zouyaoji/vue-cesium/website/docs/en-US/base.md

 ### PolygonHierarchy

-表达 `Cesium.PolygonHierarchy` 的方式有 2 种:
+There are 2 ways to express `Cesium.PolygonHierarchy`:

 - `PolygonHierarchyOption`